-This study looks to address the issues present in conventional collection methods, by leveraging Landsat 8 red band properties to develop an automated Sudden Landslide Identification Product (SLIP) to identify landslides.
+This study looks to address the issues present in conventional collection methods, by leveraging Landsat 8 Operational Land Imager (OLI) red band properties to develop an automated Sudden Landslide Identification Product (SLIP) to identify landslides.
 The study also seeks to use Global Precipitation Measurement Mission (GPM) and Tropical Rainfall Measuring Mission (TRMM) data to develop a real-time rainfall measurement tool known as Detecting Real-time Increased Precipitation (DRIP).
 Together SLIP and DRIP form a real-time landslide hazard assessment model for the Nepal region.
-The SLIP and DRIP products were validated by evaluating their landslide identification capabilities on a regional and global scale.
-SLIP was validated by comparing the model results to known landslide event information throughout Nepal, Brazil, and the United States.
+SLIP and DRIP were then validated on a regional and global scale by comparing the model results to known landslide events throughout Nepal, Brazil, and the United States.

 Methodology